 Initially intended for the logo of a product name, Meroe was finally expanded by Peter Becker to create a complete typeface.
 With its calligraphic character, it lends a very personal feel, especially through the open forms within the lines.
 This is due to the use of a dried-out calligraphy pen with which Peter Becker made rapid movements on coarse-grained paper.
 That’s why Meroe seems particularly dynamic and can also be used for smaller point sizes.
 Whether for invitations, greetings cards or letters – Meroe always adds a vibrant character.

-TagsAkira Kobayashi, Akko, Alessio Leonardi, apple, Arabic, Biome, Black, brand perfect, Calligraphy, charity, Coleface, comic sans, deltahints, digital media, Eric Gill, FontExplorer X, Font Management, FOWD, Gill Sans, global hints, google, Graphic Mac, gui, help for japan, Homelessfonts, Linotype: The Film, Metro, Mincho fonts, Movie Fonts, Mr. Typo, screen fonts, Serif fonts, Stanley Morison, Typography, typography in lisbon, ux, Victor Garcia, Web Design, webfont, Web Fonts
+TagsAkira Kobayashi, Alessio Leonardi, Arabic, ATypI 2014, Biome, brand perfect, Calligraphy, charity, Coleface, comic sans, deltahints, digital media, DIN standard 1450, Eric Gill, FontExplorer X, Font Management, FOWD, Gill Sans, global hints, google, gui, Haas Unica, Hanzi Graphy, help for japan, Homelessfonts, Linotype: The Film, Mantika Book, Mantika font family, Metro, Mincho fonts, Movie Fonts, Mr. Typo, screen fonts, Serif fonts, Tool, Tutorial, Typography, typography in lisbon, Univers, ux, Victor Garcia, video, Web Design, webfont, Web Fonts